Blockade of the Gaza Strip: Humanitarian organizations

 Human Rights Watch argues that Israel is still an occupying power and is responsible for Gaza under the 1949 Fourth Geneva Convention, which seeks to protect the civilian population.

-Amnesty International said that "The blockade constitutes collective punishment under international law and must be lifted immediately," and that as the occupying power, Israel has a duty under international law to ensure the welfare of Gaza's inhabitants, including their rights to health, education, food and adequate housing.
+Amnesty International said, "The blockade constitutes collective punishment under international law and must be lifted immediately", and that as the occupying power, Israel has a duty under international law to ensure the welfare of Gaza's inhabitants, including their rights to health, education, food and adequate housing.

 On 7 March 2008, several international aid groups, including Amnesty International, CARE International UK, and Oxfam, issued a report saying that the humanitarian situation in the Gaza Strip was more acute than at any time since the beginning of the Israeli occupation in 1967.
 While critical of Palestinian militants firing rockets from Gaza into Israel, and acknowledging that "Israel has the right and obligation to protect its citizens", they said that as the "occupying power in Gaza" it also has a legal duty to ensure Gaza civilians have access to food, clean water, electricity and medical care.
-They urged Israel to lift the blockade, characterizing it as collective punishment against the 1.5 million residents of the territory.
+They urged Israel to lift the blockade, characterizing it as collective punishment against the territory's 1.5 million residents.

 According to the ICRC, "The hardship faced by Gaza's 1.5 million people cannot be addressed by providing humanitarian aid.
 The only sustainable solution is to lift the closure."
-The ICRC has also referred to the blockade as "a collective punishment imposed in clear violation of Israel's obligations under international humanitarian law".
+The ICRC also called the blockade "a collective punishment imposed in clear violation of Israel's obligations under international humanitarian law".

-In May 2015, the Euro-Mediterranean Human Rights Monitor issued a report discussing the situation in Gaza nine months after the 2014 Israel–Gaza conflict.
-The report touched on the continuity of Gaza blockade was on the cost of relief, recovery and reconstruction due to last summer's war which reached $4 billion, as international donors pledged $3.5 billion for Gaza's reconstruction, only $954 million had been disbursed as of early April.
-The report also shed light on the UNRWA financial crises that threatened the stability of its operation in Gaza which probably further affect the humanitarian situation in Gaza Strip.
-The report accused the Egyptian authorities in joining Israel in imposing a siege on Gaza.
+In May 2015, the Euro-Mediterranean Human Rights Monitor issued a report on the situation in Gaza nine months after the 2014 Israel–Gaza conflict.
+The report noted that the cost of relief, recovery, and reconstruction due to the war had reached $4 billion, but that of the $3.5 billion international donors pledged for Gaza's reconstruction, only $954 million had been disbursed as of early April.
+The report also shed light on the UNRWA financial crises that threatened the stability of its operation in Gaza and probably the humanitarian situation there.
+It accused Egyptian authorities of joining Israel in imposing a siege on Gaza.
 According to the report, Egypt had closed Rafah crossing 66% of the time in 2014, 100 days from the beginning of 2015 to May of the same year.
-As the world's attention has shifted away to other pressing issues, the report warned that, if the international community does not re-shoulder its responsibilities, Gaza will blow up into another war.
-The Euro-Mediterranean Human Rights Monitor urgently calls on the international community to take a practical steps to end the blockade on Gaza.
-The monitor also called the Egyptian government to open Rafah crossing, without any restrictions.
-Finally the monitor called for Support the Palestinian call for a commercial seaport in Gaza that guarantees the free import and export of goods and private international travel.
+As the world's attention had shifted away to other pressing issues, the report warned that, if the international community did not resume its responsibilities, Gaza would blow up into another war.
+The Euro-Mediterranean Human Rights Monitor called on the international community to take practical steps to end the blockade, on the Egyptian government to open Rafah crossing without any restrictions, and for support for the Palestinian call for a commercial seaport in Gaza that guaranteed free import and export of goods and private international travel.